Background of the CBS

 The CBS is emphatically and specifically not in competition with the Surgical Royal Colleges or Surgical Specialty Associations, as these have remits relating to clinical standards, education and membership activities and are not permitted to act, in any way, as a trade union.

-The creation and recognition of the CBS has been a long time in gestation.
-The idea was first considered over 10 years ago.
+The creation and recognition of the CBS was a long time in gestation.
+The idea was first considered over 15 years ago.
 There has always been agreement that surgeons were poorly represented by existing trade unions but considerable debate took place concerning the best way forward.
 Discussions took place with both the BMA and HCSA in an attempt to establish some recognition of the particular needs of surgeons and survey work was carried out before embarking upon the road to recognition for a trade union specifically for surgeons.

 - Dealing with surgeons in difficulty

 All of these initiatives resulted in discussion documents that were published and were widely disseminated.
 They are seen to have been useful background for surgeons to discuss their own specific problems with local employees.
 CBS has co-opted as a member of its’ executive the President of the FSSA thereby maintaining close links.